Guess' Paul Marciano Denies Sexual Harassment Claims and Slams Kate Upton's Appearance

 Guess cofounder and CCO Paul Marciano has denied Kate Upton's accusations of sexual harassment.

-"If she has a claim, there's one place to tell the truth and that's in court or to the police," he told the celebrity news outlet.
+"If she has a claim, there's one place to tell the truth and that's in court or to the police," he told TMZ.

 Upton used to model for Guess; however, Marciano told TMZ she would arrive on set after late nights "looking terrible."
 The fashion executive claimed the brand decided to cut ties with Upton and that she's using this as incentive, TMZ reports.